daniel-np/Cryptography/README.md

 # Cryptography
 Testing various ciphers

+- If implementing more ciphers:
+  - create encryption class in utility
+  - Implement in Utility class
-- If implementing more ciphers, add them to ui>EncryptionOptions & utility>Utility
+  - add them to ui>EncryptionOptions to add to menu

-TODO!
-- Custom message from client